 All 1998-2005 models share the following potential failures (*safety recall):

 - airbag sensors*

 - catalytic converter

 - suspension bushings

-The turbocharged 1.8 engine, while it has become a high performance aftermarket favorite, suffers from a few known vulnerabilities.
+The turbocharged 1.8 engine in the Turbo S, while it has become a high performance aftermarket favorite, suffers from a few known vulnerabilities.

 Engine sludge buildup